gilescope/midnight-example-applications/examples/counter/README.md

 ## CLI

-After building the smart contractm you can deploy it using the project in the subdirectory `counter-cli`:
+After building the smart contract you can deploy it using the project in the subdirectory `counter-cli`:

 ```sh
 cd ../counter-cli